 6. Launch a music release pre-save campaign

 About 30-90 days before release day, you’ll want to start kicking things into high gear.
 One way to get a jumpstart is through a pre-save campaign, which is basically a way to incentivize your listeners to “pre-save” (kinda like a physical media pre-order) your music on streaming services.
-It’s easy to create a Linkfire pre-release link that directs your listeners to save your music not only on Spotify, but also on Apple Music and Deezer.
+It’s easy to create a Linkfire pre-release link that directs your listeners to save your music not only on Spotify, but also on Apple Music, Amazon Music, and Deezer.

 Then, on the day of its release, your music will be directly delivered to those who pre-saved.
 The benefit for you is that it helps boost your presence on each streaming platform through plays and traction, which might translate into getting featured on curated or organic streaming playlists.

 7. Release your music!